BinomialLLC/basis_universal/README.md

 A simple asm.js Texture Video demo is [here](http://binomial.biz/TextureVideoTest/).

+### Important Usage Notes

+**The "-q X" option controls the output quality.** The default is quality level 128. "-q 255" will increase quality quite a bit.
+If you want even higher quality, try "-max_selectors 16128 -max_endpoints 16128" instead of -q. -q internally tries to set the codebook sizes (or the # of quantization intervals for endpoints/selectors) for you.
+You need to experiment with the quality level on your content.

+For tangent space normal maps, you should seperate X into RGB and Y into Alpha, and provide the compressor with 32-bit/pixel input images.
+Or use the "-seperate_rg_to_color_alpha" command line option which does this for you.
+The internal texture format that Basis Universal uses (ETC1S) doesn't handle tangent space normal maps encoded into RGB well.
+You need to separate the channels and recover Z in the pixel shader using z=sqrt(1-x*x-y*y).

 ### 3rd party code dependencies

 The transcoder (in the "transcoder" directory) is a single .cpp source file library which has no 3rd party code dependencies.